joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/02/18/world/canada/toronto-airport-snow-disruptions-delta.html

 **What we’re hearing about the Cubs: Justin Turner, plus the shape of the roster**\
-`Turner, 40, would come at a fraction of the three-year, $120 million deal that Bregman secured from the Boston Red Sox`\
+`Turner, 40, would come at a fraction of the three-year, $120 million deal that Alex Bregman secured from the Boston Red Sox`\
 https://nytimes.com/athletic/6143121/2025/02/18/chicago-cubs-justin-turner-notebook/

 **Team USA drops 4 Nations round-robin finale to Sweden as injuries pile up**\